 Product fraud deceives consumers by providing them with a lower quality product without their knowledge typically through one or more of six fraudulent practices: adulteration, concealment, counterfeiting, dilution, mislabelling and substitution.

 But while fraud is growing, so too is the focus on how to combat this multibillion-dollar problem.

 Australian-based start-up Zondii is among a growing number of companies looking at the issue of food and fibre fraud, offering a quick and easy solution that can prove a product’s purity and provenance with a single touch.

-Danielle Morton is the Founder and CEO of global technology company Zondii, which has created the world’s first real-time smartphone verification tool with no extra hardware required.
+Danielle Morton is the Founder and CEO of global technology company Zondii, which has created the world’s first real-time mobile verification tool.